jldec/presskit/src/dev/content/index.md

 - [ ] Whiteboard + notes retained for every page
 - [ ] Installable, professional themes

-> [!Warning]
-> This is a work in progress, and the roadmap is likely to change
+> This is a work in progress.
+The roadmap will evolve.